 If you’re interested in building a clone, one of the above pedals is a good starting point.
 Not only are there a lot of kits readily available for these popular effects, but there will be a lot of forum posts and advice online on how to build them or troubleshoot problems.

-See my Fuzz Factory clone build guide for an example of building a clone from a kit.
+See my Fuzz Factory clone build guide, my Klon Centaur build guide or my 7-minute-fuzz build guide for examples of building a clone from a kit.

 DIY Guitar Pedal Resources

 There are a lot of websites dedicated to selling guitar pedal kits and parts.